syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

 ## Installation and Configuration

-This topic explains the installation process for Syncfusion Essential QuickTest professional and the configuration details about the Swfconfig file.
+This topic explains the installation process for Syncfusion Essential QuickTest Professional and the configuration details about the Swfconfig file.

 ### Installation

-This section provides specifics on installation of Syncfusion Essential QuickTest professional.
+This section provides specifics on installation of Syncfusion Essential QuickTest Professional.

 To install Essential Test Studio: